• Consultations

 Do I have Rhabdo?
 How Can I Tell If I have Rhabdomyolysis?

+Updated September 22 2024.
 How can you tell if you have rhabdomyolysis (rhabdo)?
-If you’re looking for answers, I think you’ve you have come to the right place.
-For over a decade I’ve been educating people about rhabdomyolysis caused by exercise (exertional causes).
-I wrote the first book on this serious medical disorder and have counseled more people over […]
+I believe you have come to the right place if you’re looking for answers.
+For over a decade, I’ve been educating people about rhabdomyolysis caused by exercise (exertional causes).
+I wrote the first book on this serious medical disorder and have counseled […]

 Filed Under: Rhabdo Articles